QDevil/uboot-xilinx-zynqmp-te820/readme.md

 The second-stage bootloader (U-Boot), however, needs to be tweaked and have its configuration compiled into the binary, so this repository is an automated way to build U-Boot so that it can boot bare metal apps on Trenz Xilinx ZyncMP SoM.

-The offsets in the flash memory are also reflected in the configuration of U-Boot; more specifically, the offsets are enbedded in U-Boot environment variables.
+The offsets in the flash memory are also reflected in the configuration of U-Boot; more specifically, the offsets are embedded in U-Boot environment variables, and can thus be changed dynamically after this custom version of U-Boot has been put on the device.

 The files in directory `src` hold the specific U-Boot configuration, so by changing these files you can make customisations.